 Full time and part time Christmas jobs are available at most local stores.
 Expect something like 15,000 seasonal vacancies on temporary contracts.
-Where jobs are available temporary employees can be offered a permanent job if they impress over the Christmas period.
-Seasonal full-time and part-time vacancies usually start to be published in October and are filled soon after, contracts can be for varied periods and can include the months of November, December and January.
+Where such jobs are available temporary employees can be offered a permanent job if they impress over the Christmas period.
+Seasonal full-time and part-time vacancies usually start to be published from September and are filled soon after, contracts can be for varied periods and may include the months of November, December and January.
 Visit your local store or watch the main sainsburys.job website.
 We generally publish more details here as they are announced.
 If you want details of some of the other big employers with seasonal vacancies follow the link to our Christmas recruitment pages will return in the autumn of 2015.

 The stores that we see in and around our town centres are actually part of Sainsbury's Supermarkets Ltd which has J Sainsburys plc as its parent company.
 Today it is branded simply as Sainsbury's.
 The business started life in London in the mid 19th century, making it one of the oldest retailers in the UK.
 The founders were John and Mary Sainsbury, and the family has retained an interest in the company ever since.